Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 The Federal Dual Tracking Prohibition

 Federal law prohibits servicers from simultaneously pursuing foreclosure and processing a modification application without restriction.
-Once a servicer receives a complete loss mitigation application, it must pause certain foreclosure activities while the application is under review.
+Under 12 C.F.R. § 1024.41(g), once a servicer receives a complete loss mitigation application, it must pause certain foreclosure activities while the application is under review.
 The earlier the application is submitted, the stronger the protections.

 Before a Sale Is Scheduled

-If a Notice of Default has been filed but no sale date is set, a complete application triggers the strongest protections.
+If a Notice of Default has been filed but no sale date is set, a complete application triggers the strongest protections under 12 C.F.R. § 1024.41(g).
 The servicer cannot schedule a sale date while a complete application is pending.
 This effectively halts foreclosure advancement while the modification is processed.

 After a Sale Date Is Scheduled

 Once a sale is scheduled, in most cases the servicer cannot conduct the sale within 7 days of denying a modification application if that application was submitted at least 37 days before the scheduled sale.
-This is a narrow but real window — and it requires a complete application.
+This is a narrow but real window — and it requires a complete application under the § 1024.41(b)(2)(i)(B) standard.
+The 37-day calculation under § 1024.41(g) is keyed to the submission of a complete application, not a partial one.
+An application submitted 37 days before sale that is later deemed incomplete because a required document was missing does not trigger the 7-day rule.
+The completeness standard is what determines whether the timing protection actually attaches.

 Every day you wait, your options decrease